MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ## Assign licenses

 > [!IMPORTANT]
-> You will need administrative access to your organization's Office 365 Portal to complete the following steps.
+> You'll need administrative access to your organization's Office 365 Portal to complete the following steps.

 1. Go to [Microsoft 365 admin center](https://portal.office.com/) to assign the licenses to your users.